Koro Zuba in Nigeria

 Prayer Points

-Pray for them to have a hunger to know Jesus.
+Pray for them to have a hunger for spiritual truth that will lead them to Jesus Christ.

 Text Source: Joshua Project